Seeking Alpha's Second $1M Marketplace Service

 If you are an investor who is satisfied with your returns and think you are maximizing your abilities, then there is no reason to fix anything that is not broken.
 But, if you have not been satisfied with your returns, or have been caught by surprise by many market moves, and are willing to learn a new methodology that can change your entire perspective on the market for the better, then we are absolutely a service that can change your life.
 In fact, over the years, I have received thousands of notes from members telling us how we have changed their lives, and it makes all of this truly worthwhile.

 It's exciting to see the success Avi and his team have had, and we congratulate him.
-We know that 2020 has been a scary year for many, and that the markets have indeed felt 'unreasonable', and we believe the Market Pinball Wizard and the Marketplace as a whole can really help investors navigate the ups and downs.
+We know that 2020 has been a scary year for many and that the markets have indeed felt 'unreasonable', and we believe the Market Pinball Wizard and the Marketplace as a whole can really help investors navigate the ups and downs.

 I expect us to see other services hit the $1M annual recurring revenue mark this year.
 Marketplace authors work tirelessly to provide guidance, research, and ideas to their members, and the amount of positive reviews and demand for those services continues to grow.